Cambridge Wrongful Death Lawyer

 - Guidance, counsel, and advice

-Recoverable Compensation in a Cambridge Wrongful Death Lawsuit
+Who Can Recover Compensation in a Cambridge Wrongful Death Lawsuit?

 The wrongful death statute specifies that only immediate family members are intended to be the beneficiaries of a wrongful death claim.
 If the deceased person is survived by a spouse but no children or grandchildren, the recovery goes solely to the spouse.